Authoring Guide for Dynamics 365 Business Central

 The Microsoft Style Guide is published online

 The content on the learn.microsoft.com site generally follows the Microsoft Style Guide.
-The content for Business Central varies in certain ways, partly with product-specific terminology, and a generally more conservative approach to contractions, for example.
+The content for Business Central varies in certain ways, partly with product-specific terminology, and a more conservative approach to contractions, for example.
 Also, since navigation in the Business Central user interface is different from that of other Dynamics 365 apps, our guidance for steps that describe such navigation is slightly different.
 For more information, see the Write for accessibility section.

-Extend and Collaborate on the Help shows you the basics of collaborating on content for Business Central
+Contribute to the Help shows you the basics of collaborating on content for Business Central

 The Docs Contributor Guide has many tips and tricks for authoring in MarkDown